Skip to Content

 Some of the most highly prized gemstones in Vermont that you can find include garnet, quartz, jasper, pyrite, tourmaline, beryl, aventurine, corundum, and even sphene, among others.
 However, it is sporadic.

-To find garnet gemstones in Vermont, head towards Bennington at the road cut east of the town.
-You can also try your luck in Eden, at the area quarries near Belvidere Mountain, or the Ely Mine, near Vershire.
+To discover garnet gemstones in Vermont, take the route east of Bennington.
+You can also try your luck in Eden, in the local quarries near Belvidere Mountain, or at the Ely Mine near Vershire.

-Garnets are also present in the outcrops on the eastern side of Lake Willoughby or in Gassett’s outcrop near Williams River.
+Garnets may also be found in the outcrops on the eastern side of Lake Willoughby and in Gassett’s outcrop near the Williams River.

-TIP: There are more than twenty species of garnets, but only five are worth cutting and polishing.
+TIP: There are over twenty species of garnets, but only five are worth cutting and polishing.
 Check out how to do it in the article below:

 How To Cut & Polish Garnets: Follow The 6 Simple Steps